-- Misbehavior on the part of the student which impedes orderly classroom procedures. - Misbehavior whose frequency of seriousness tends to disrupt the orderly operation of the school.
+- Misbehavior on the part of the student which impedes orderly classroom procedures. - Misbehavior whose frequency or seriousness tends to disrupt the orderly operation of the school.

-Major Breaches of Discipline

-Acts directed against persons or property put whose consequences do not seriously endanger the health or safety of others in the school.
+Major Breaches of Discipline Acts directed against persons or property whose consequences do seriously endanger the health or safety of others in the school.
 The examples listed below are included but are not intended to be all inclusive.

-- Threats made against a member of the staff - Physical assault on a member of the staff - Vandalism of school property or personal property while on school premises (major) - Theft of school or personal property (major) - Abuse of alcohol and other drugs (see Board Policy 510)
+• Threats made against a member of the staff or student body.

+- Physical assault on a member of the staff or student body. - Vandalism of school property or personal property while on school 5 6 premises (major). - Theft of school or personal property (major). - Abuse of alcohol and other drugs (see Board Policy 510). - Gang activity (see Board Policy 506). - Harassment (see Board Policy 548). - Bullying/Cyberbulling (see Board Policy 553).

-The major breaches of discipline listed above, because of their serious nature, require prompt disciplinary action, including the involvement of local law enforcement officials home and school visitor, and social worker, when deemed necessary.
+The major breaches of discipline listed above, because of their serious nature, require prompt disciplinary action, including the involvement of local law enforcement officials, home and school visitor, and social worker, when deemed necessary.
 The basic responsibility for maintenance of discipline in the classroom shall rest with the classroom teacher.
-In working toward the resolution of classroom discipline problems (including attendance), each teacher will take the following steps in sequence:
+In working towards the resolution of classroom discipline problems (including attendance), each teacher will take the following steps in sequence:

-- Work with the pupil on an incident by incident basis to remedy problems. - Contact the parents on an ongoing basis as problems arise and /or repeat themselves throughout the school year.
-Elicit their support and assistance in an attempt to resolve the problems. - Avail yourself of the opportunity, in conjunction with the administrator, to meet with the parent and student in an attempt to solve the problem. - Refer the problem to the building administrator if the problem is not resolved or if the problem is deemed to be a major breech of discipline. - (A feedback procedure shall be used to communicate case disposition to the staff member who initiated the action).
+• Work with the pupil on an incident by incident basis to remedy problems.

+• Contact the parents on an ongoing basis to elicit their support and assistance in an attempt to resolve the problems.

+• Avail themselves of the opportunity, in conjunction with the administrator, to meet with the parent and student in an attempt to solve the problem.

+• Refer the problem to the building administrator if the problem is not resolved or if the problem is deemed to be a major breech of discipline.